Witiko/doctoral-thesis/main.md

 #### Reproducibility

-The experimental code for all our experiments is [available on GitHub][10] and as [a Docker image.][11]
+The experimental code for our experiments is [available on GitHub][10] and as [a Docker image.][11]

  [10]: https://github.com/MIR-MU/regemt